-Alternate Job Titles: Electric/Electronics Technician II, Intermediate Level Electric/Electronics Technician
+Alternate Job Titles: Intermediate Level Electric/Electronics Technician, Electric/Electronics Technician II

 This chart describes the expected percentage of people who perform the job of Electric/Electronics Technician II that make less than that salary.
 For example 50% of the people who perform the job of Electric/Electronics Technician II are expected to make less than the median.

 Constructs, maintains, and tests electrical systems and components.
 Uses measuring and diagnostic tools to test and modify electronic parts.
 Ensures systems and components meet established specifications.
 Requires a high school diploma or its equivalent.
-May be required to complete an apprenticeship and/or formal training in area of specialty.
-May require 2-5 years of experience in the field or in a related area.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
-A certain degree of creativity and latitude is required.
-Typically reports to a supervisor or manager.
+Typically reports to a supervisor.
+May require an apprenticeship and/or formal training in area of specialty.
+Has gained proficiency in multiple competencies relevant to the job.
+Works independently within established procedures associated with the specific job function.
+Typically requires 3-5 years of related experience, or may have 2 years experience plus an associates degree, or additional training or certification.
 View full job description